Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - Second sample complete!
 One more colony and you’re done, <Commander>.
 Time to walk, roll, or fly a minimum of <$speciesRange> meters.
 - Nice work.
 That’s the second sample sorted.
 Just one more colony about <$speciesRange> meters away - easy, right?
 - That is the second sample.
 I hope we will find the last one quickly.
 A new colony is about <$speciesRange> meters away.
+- Ooh, second sample!
+Remember the rules: <$speciesRange> meters, minimum.
+- Second sample is in the bag.
+Only at least <$speciesRange> meters left to the next.
+Try not to trip this time.

 #### **All-Business**
 - Sample two logged.
 Head at least <$speciesRange> meters to find the final colony, <Commander>.